tyagiankush/sftp-adapter/README.md

-# sftp-adapter
+# sftp-adapter using Spring Integration
 **Summary** -
- - A file adapter that connects to a sftp server, polls for a file, reads the content of the file, transforms it to a POJO, calls a webservice, and outputs a response JSON file at the out directory.
+ - A file adapter created using _Spring Integration_.
+We can connect to a sftp server, poll for a certain type of file, read the content of it (split as well), transforms it to a POJO, call a webservice, and outputs a response JSON file at the out directory.

 **Functionality** -
 - This is a basic project that connects to a SFTP server and polls for *.json files.
 Once the files are fetched using "LS" command, the files are then splitted and passed on to a transformer to be transformed to a POJO interpretation of Request Entity class.
 You can add your implementation to a webservice call, and then the response file is sent to the server, using "PUT" command.
 Once the flow is complete, the request/input file is moved to an archive directory, using "MV" command.